Coursera | Online Courses From Top Universities. Join for Free

 Hands-on learning from anywhere, no travel required

-Earn an Executive MBA from IIT Roorkee, one of the leading B schools and leading technical institutions in Asia
+Earn a Master of Science in Data Science from one of the leading technical institutions in India, with curriculum aligned to meet the industry needs.

-In this programme, you will develop an insight into key managerial processes and gain analytical expertise with a technology-centric viewpoint.
-You will have an opportunity to learn from the expert faculty at the Indian Institute of Technology Roorkee.
-This degree emphasises cross-dimensional expertise and focuses on building a strong foundation both in the field of business and technology.
-Being highly customisable, this degree allows you to follow your interests and choose your area of specialisation after covering the fundamentals of business and technology.
+The Master of Science in Data Science degree programme from IIIT Bangalore provides high-quality instruction combined with real-world experience through applied projects.
+You’ll gain a deep understanding of cutting-edge topics such as neural networks, NLP, artificial intelligence, big data, data engineering, etc.

-This degree programme is aligned with the needs of Industry 4.0 and is focused on applying emerging trends of automation and data.
-Post completion of this degree programme, you will develop managerial skills and will be able to spearhead your department/organisation.
+With a master's degree in Data Science, you can start a successful career in a field that's driving innovation in just about every industry.
+Learn from the research driven faculty of IIIT Bangalore and industry leaders who practice what they teach and develop the technologies and structures that power our technologically driven world.

 About the Program